kambei/gradle-tasks-vscode/README.md

 ## Commands

-- `Gradle Tasks: Open Gradle Tasks Visualizer` - Opens the visualization panel
+- `Gradle Tasks: Open Gradle Tasks Visualizer` - Opens the tasks panel
 - `Gradle Tasks: Refresh Tasks` - Reloads tasks from the Gradle project
-- `Gradle Tasks: Run Task` - Executes a selected task
+- `Gradle Tasks: Run Task` - Executes the selected task
-- `Gradle Tasks: Zoom In` - Increases zoom level
-- `Gradle Tasks: Zoom Out` - Decreases zoom level

 ## Features in Detail

-### Task Visualization
+### Task List

-Tasks are displayed as nodes in a graph, with:
+Tasks are displayed in a grouped list, with:
+- **Grouping**: Tasks are organized by their Gradle task groups (Build, Verification, Documentation, etc.)
+- **Collapsible Groups**: Click on group headers to expand or collapse task groups
-- **Color coding**:
+- **Status Indicators**:
   - Gray: Pending (not yet executed)
   - Green: Successfully executed
   - Red: Failed execution
-  - Pulsing: Currently running
+  - Blue (pulsing): Currently running
-- **Grouping**: Tasks are organized by their Gradle task groups
-- **Dependencies**: Lines connect tasks to show dependency relationships
+- **Task Information**: Each task shows its name, description, and current status

 ### Task Execution

-- Click on any task node to see its details
+- Click on any task to select it, or click the "Run" button directly on a task
-- Click "Run Task" in the popup to execute it
-- Execution results are displayed with:
+- When you run a task, an output section appears below it showing:
-  - Success/failure status
+  - Real-time execution status (Running/Completed/Failed)
   - Execution duration
-  - Timestamp
+  - Full task output
-  - Output (in the notification)
+  - Error messages (if the task fails)

-### Interactive Controls

-- **Pan**: Click and drag to move around the graph
-- **Zoom**: Use mouse wheel or zoom buttons
-- **Task Details**: Click on any task node to see information and run it
+- The output section can be expanded or collapsed by clicking on its header
+- Execution results are also displayed in VS Code notifications

 ## Development